EgehanYildiz/Advanced-Search-Engine-for-IZTO/README.md

 # Advanced-Search-Engine-for-İZTO (Web App for PCs)

-#### To access the project, click here: https://advanced-search-engine-for-izto.vercel.app/
+#### To access the project, click here: https://advanced-search-engine-for-izto.vercel.app/ -> Please note that there may be a delay of approximately 50 seconds due to the deployment platforms used.
 #### Only for PCs!

 ## Izmir Chamber of Commerce (İZTO):